NoelleBoer/CuBirds/README.md

 # CuBirds
-A C++ version of the card game CuBirds which you can use to find an optimal strategy for CuBirds.
+A C++ version of the card game CuBirds, which you can use to find an optimal strategy for CuBirds.
+The implemented strategies are a genetic algorithm and brute monte carlo simulation.

-## Description
-This project implements a number of CuBirds players which you can play against each other for several rounds to find the best player

 ## Installation
 Clone the repository: <br/>